borilla/cpc-netwalk/README.md

 actual fact, it turns out to be much easier in terms of calculations if we allocate space for 16 exit combinations (ie include tiles representing cells that have no exits, even though they won't appear in the game) which turns out as `5120 bytes / 5Kb`.
-In actual fact, rather than wasting this space, we use these extra tiles to hold other sprites (power supply, selected cell, etc)
+In actual fact, rather than wasting this space, we use these extra tiles to hold other sprites such as power supply and selected cell border

 ![Tile sprites](./doc/sprites.gif)

-I'm not a pixel artist at all so they're _very_ raw at the moment.
-Hopefully I can do them a bit better in future and just output from RGAS over the top of the current crappy ones

 ## Progress